datreant/datreant/docs/index.rst

 lower-dimensional measures of what is happening.
 These measures may be as simple as the distance between two specific atoms, or as complex as the percentage of contacts relative to some native structure.
-Some measures may even be comparisons of one or more trajectories against each other.
+Some measures may even be comparisons of two or more trajectories against each other.
 In any case, it may be time-consuming to obtain these lower-dimensional intermediate data, and so it is useful to store them.